ivangfr/docker-swarm-environment/simple-service-keycloak-ldap/README.md

 - Copy `SIMPLE_SERVICE_CLIENT_SECRET` value that is shown at the end of the script.
 It will be needed whenever we call `Keycloak` to get a token to access `simple-service`

-> **Note:** The `Keycloak` configuration can also be done using its website as explained in [ivangfr/springboot-keycloak-openldap](https://github.com/ivangfr/springboot-keycloak-openldap#using-keycloak-website)
+> **Note:** `Keycloak` configuration can also be done using its website as explained in [ivangfr/springboot-keycloak-openldap](https://github.com/ivangfr/springboot-keycloak-openldap#using-keycloak-website)

 ## Test